xen/flask-project-template/README.md

 # Flask project template

-`Flask project template` contains working example of Flask project with features:
+`Flask project template` contains a working example of a Flask project with features:

 - Ready to ship Flask project template
 - **Database migrations** out-of-the-box (uses Alembic)
 - Simple setup `make setup && make run` which make local virtualenv isolated environment and doesn't trash your system python.
-- Contains `Dockerfile` that allow to setup full linux environment on any host OS supported by Docker
+- Contains `Dockerfile` that allows to setup full Linux environment on any host OS supported by Docker
 - Static files managed by `bower`.
-By default templates uses `Bootstrap` but doesn't force you to use this UI framework.
+By default, templates use `Bootstrap` but don't force you to use this UI framework.
-- Have working example of GitHub **OAuth authorization**, you only need to provide your own security and secret key (will work with example keys only on `127.0.0.1:5000`).
+- Have a working example of GitHub **OAuth authorization**, you only need to provide your own security and secret key (will work with example keys only on `127.0.0.1:5000`).
 Allow user login/logout
 - **i18n** and **l10n** via integrated Babel support and `make` targets
-- User settings page with ability to switch site language
+- User settings page with the ability to switch the site language
 - `Flask-FlatPages` support to simplify static pages management
-- Built In `Flask-Script` shell commands
+- Built-In `Flask-Script` shell commands
 - **Fixtures** dump/restore support
-- Inegrated [Celery](http://celeryproject.org/) background tasks management
+- Integrated [Celery](http://celeryproject.org/) background tasks management
 - Cache using [Flask-Cache](https://pythonhosted.org/Flask-Cache/)
-- Logging with example how to make email notifications when something goes wrong on server
+- Logging with an example of how to make email notifications when something goes wrong on the server

 ## How to start

-There is two ways.
+There are two ways.
 First way is use [`cookiecutter`](https://github.com/audreyr/cookiecutter) template (it located in [different repository](https://github.com/xen/flask-ptc)):

     cookiecutter https://github.com/xen/flask-ptc.git

-Second way is manually clone this repository and change it later by own.
-Project is ready to run (with some requrements).
+The second way is to manually clone this repository and change it later by own.
+Project is ready to run (with some requirements).
 You need to clone and run:

 ```sh
 $ mkdir Project